traits/dynamic_plot/readme.md

 dynamic_plot
 ============

-Pelican plugin for embedding custom CSS and JS related to [D3](https://d3js.org/)(v4) and [three.js](https://threejs.org/) into individual Pelican blog articles.
-This is a rewrite/extension of Rob Story's plugin [here](https://github.com/wrobstory/pelican_dynamic).
+Pelican plugin for embedding custom CSS and JS related to [D3](https://d3js.org/) and [three.js](https://threejs.org/) into individual Pelican blog articles.
+This is a rewrite/extension of [Rob Story's plugin](https://github.com/wrobstory/pelican_dynamic).

 How
 ---
-To install the plugin, [follow the instructions on the Pelican plugin page.](https://github.com/getpelican/pelican-plugins):
+To install the plugin, follow the instructions on the [Pelican plugin page.](https://github.com/getpelican/pelican-plugins):

 `pelicanconf.py`: